 Medicine isn’t exactly an easy field to hop into but once you make it, there are 3 special features.

-Disclaimer: I’m referring to Dental Hygienists, Dentists, Physiotherapists, Psychiatrists, surgeons, and family doctors, etc. All the medicine.
+Disclaimer: I’m referring to Dental Hygienists, Dentists, Physiotherapists, Psychiatrists, surgeons, , therapists and family doctors, etc. All the medicine.

 - Standard education – There are many types of doctors, but in a given field they do all get the same certifications.
 (If all medicine at a hospital had to stop because Bob broke his arm, that would be a problem.)

-For example, if you want a lot of time off.
-Be a locum tenens and cover for other doctors who are away for whatever reason.
-Thanks to standard certifications.
+For example, if you want A LOT of time off.
+Be a locum tenens and cover for other doctors who are away.

 - Owned practices – This isn’t true for everyone in medicine but if you can own your own practice you get more say over your own hours.

-The family clinic I go to has many doctors on rotation.
-If the partners are ok with it, long vacations have little effect on the operation of the clinic.
+My family clinic has many doctors on rotation.
+Their long vacations have little effect on the operation of the clinic and I think it’s great.

-So much school and so much debt.
-You don’t really have the option to use these perks until you’ve worked for 5-10 years to pay off that incredible debt pile you’ve built up.
+Odd hours, so much school, and so much debt.
+You don’t really have the option to use these perks until you’ve worked for 5-10 years to pay off that incredible debt.

 And read this student loan refinancing guide to clean that debt up!